 If you don’t use sunscreen to complete your skincare routine, the entire regimen will be less effective.

-Ideally, choose a cruelty-free and vegan sunscreen for better skin and planet!
+Ideally, choose cruelty-free and vegan sunscreens for better skin and planet!

 Further Skincare Routine Steps

 Aside from these six steps, there are additional skincare protocols that you can try once you’ve nailed the basic routine.

 These are not essential steps but can make a difference in how your skin feels and looks.

 Some extra steps and tools worth mentioning here are the eye creams, face masks, oils, and of course, esthetician appointments.

 Once again, I highly recommend you buy a dedicated skincare fridge to store your cosmetics.